|

 I'd love to hear from all who have accounts with ING.
 Pros and cons, any and all feedback welcome!!

-February 9th, 2008 at 08:57 am
+February 9th, 2008 at 04:57 pm

 I used Turbo Tax and e-filed, and got my refund directly into my account yesterday, exactly when they said it would show up!
 So, take notice of my emergency fund total to the left ... it is now $1,500 instead of $0!!
 I also was able to update my challenge fund, since I got a $10 check this week from Opinion Outpost.
 The "Save Yourself" account is at TD Ameritrade, and it's the Suze Orman deal where if you put at least $50/month into the account for 12 consecutive months, they will add $100.
 I set that up when I started my job back in October.
 So, I am feeling pretty excited!
-Now I can really focus more on paying down the debt.
+Smile Now I can really focus more on paying down the debt.
 I will update that total at the end of each month.

-As it turns out, I was not eligible for a merit increase either, based on my start date of October 8 and missing the Oct.
-1 cutoff, etc. (basically the same reason I did not get an ICP award).
+As it turns out, I was not eligible for a merit increase at work after all, based on my start date of October 8 and missing the Oct.
+1 cutoff, etc. (basically the same reason I did not get a bonus).
 The person who told me I would be eligible for a merit increase is actually in H.R., and she felt really bad about her mistake the next day, when I told her that I'd learned that morning I would not be receiving an increase and why!
 I was a little resentful initially, but it was just a mistake on her part (and heaven knows I have made plenty of those!), and I decided I just need to concentrate on the positive, which is that if I had not gotten this job, I'd still be working in my old job at less than half the salary I now receive!!
 I really am fortunate now to have the job I do, and I want to make the most of this opportunity.
 I am excited about what this year holds for me, and it's up to me to make it the best it can be!
-(Thanks to baselle for telling me how to get the smileys!)
+Smile (Thanks to baselle for telling me how to get the smileys!)

-January 26th, 2008 at 07:30 pm
+January 27th, 2008 at 03:30 am

 I am still around, but have just been lurking.
 I can't stay away from this site, I read everything!
 I dream of being able to post about MY success, but I haven't made any strides yet, so I have not posted.
 I need to get myself on track.